International Journal of Social Pedagogy

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-International Journal of Social Pedagogy authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+International Journal of Social Pedagogy authors will not be required to make an APC payment for submission or publication of their article.

 How to submit